xirdev/docs-api/README.md

-# Beta Introduction
+# V3.0 API Introduction

 Xirsys 3.0 introduces a completely rearchitected Xirsys platform, based around Docker!
-The new platform is a general purpose cloud application server, which happens to do TURN.
+The new platform is a general purpose cloud application server which happens to do TURN.
+The platform encompasses data storage facilities which we will see in action here, but for more information on the platform please read the Platform docs

 Through an extensible REST API Xirsys 3.0 provides custom analytics and data storage for customers.
 Xirsys 3.0 still supports the V2 API.